Are you thinking about or currently selling insurance?

 Additionally, I’ll describe qualities that don’t matter much, which may come as a surprise .

-There are common traits that will show you how to be successful at selling insurance over the long-term.
+There are common traits that will show you how to be successful at learning how to sell insurance over the long-term.

 I’ve interviewed dozens of agents on my YouTube channel.
 And I know agents across the country in different niches that sell different insurance products.